Sheryl Williams Stapleton

-Sheryl Williams Stapleton (/ˈstæpəltən/ STAP-əl-tən; born July 30, 1957) is an American politician and educator who served as a member of the New Mexico House of Representatives from 1995 until her resignation in July 2021.
+Sheryl Williams Stapleton (/ˈstæpəltən/ STAP-əl-tən; born July 30, 1957) is an American politician, educator, and convicted felon who served as a member of the New Mexico House of Representatives from 1995 until her resignation in July 2021.
 A member of the Democratic Party, she also served as the majority floor leader in the House from 2017 to 2021.

 Early life and education

 Stapleton was born in Saint Croix.
 She was raised in Chicago and New York City.
 She earned a Bachelor of Science degree in education from New Mexico State University, followed by Master of Arts in multicultural education and PhD in educational leadership from the University of New Mexico.

 Career

 Prior to entering politics, Stapleton worked as an educator in the Albuquerque Public Schools.
 She also served as the coordinator for the Schools to Careers Program and assistant principal of the Career Enrichment Center.
 She was first elected to the New Mexico House of Representatives in 1994 and is the first African-American woman elected to the New Mexico Legislature.
 She has also served as vice chair of the Democratic Party of New Mexico and a member of the Democratic National Committee from New Mexico.
 Following the 2016 elections, Williams was chosen by the Democratic Caucus of New Mexico as house majority leader.
 She was the first African American majority leader of the New Mexico House.